Alejoprin/ADCPBowling/README.md

   <img src="https://alejoprin.github.io/ADCPBowling/assets/readme1.png">
 </p>

-1. Button to print results
+1. Button to print results.
-1. Button to restart the game
+1. Button to restart the game.
-1. Text box to define number of players
+1. Text box to define number of players.
-1. Option box to define number of lines to play between 4 and 6
+1. Option box to define number of lines to play between 4 and 6.
 1. Button to generate the table of players with the data provided.

 <br>